Females in Finance

 Who we are:

 Females in Finance is an organization created and run by female students.
 This organization was created in New York City to address one problem: gender inequality in the business world.
-Finance is a male-dominated field, and people often have the misconception that females are not interested in finance.
-However, this is false.
-Instead, it is because young girls are not given the chance to pursue their interests in this industry.
-Therefore, Females in Finance was created to be a welcoming space for those who are traditionally left out of the field.
+Finance is male-dominated, and women are often discouraged from pursuing the field.
+Females in Finance was created to be a welcoming space for those who are traditionally left out of the field.
 Our mission is to help the next generation become financially literate one girl at a time.

 We are published in multiple news outlets!